Skip to main content

 Clicking the Project View Button and selecting Settings will take you to a list of your project's settings.

-Once color mode is enabled you can select up to 8 Default Background Palettes and 8 Default Sprite Palettes, these are the palettes that every new scene in your game will use unless you specifically override them.
+When color mode is either Color + Monochrome or Color Only you can select up to 8 Default Background Palettes and 8 Default Sprite Palettes, these are the palettes that every new scene in your game will use unless you specifically override them.
 See Colorizing a Scene for how to use background palettes.

 Super GB Options